bcbio/bcbio-nextgen/README.md

 The `distributed_nextgen_pipeline.py` helper script runs pipelines in a distributed cluster environment.
-It takes care of starting worker nodes, running the processing, and then cleaning up jobs afterwards:
+It takes care of starting worker nodes, running the processing, and then cleaning up after jobs:

 1. Edit your `post_process.yaml` file to set parameters in the `distributed` section corresponding to your environment: this